 Unfortunately, many first-time entrepreneurs are technologists first and salespeople second.
 Their focus is predominantly on fundraising and product development.
 So they end up missing this aspect of business development.

 This lack of quality marketing collateral is felt when StartUps look for paying customers.
 That’s because when potential buyers start evaluating the Startup as a business partner they look beyond the product.
 Buyers begin considering factors like trust, credibility, reliability and other softer parameters.
 And these factors are traditionally built by marketing efforts.

-In this post, I have shared a checklist of the marketing elements critical for B2B Startup to scale up.
-It’s based on our experience with startups in Health tech, Services, Agro and other categories.
+In this post, I have shared a checklist of the marketing elements critical for B2B startups to scale up.
+It’s based on our experience with startups in Health Tech, Services, Agro, and other categories.